Module Code | CSU33013 |

 Module Content

-This course follows on directly from CSU33012 (Software Engineering) and focuses on the practical application of the various concepts and tools related to building software systems studied in third year software engineering.
-This practical application takes the form of a large “hands-on” group project that covers numerous aspects of building object-oriented software systems including problem analysis, usage of development environments, project management, team management, design, implementation, testing and documentation.
-Students will take a leadership role within these groups which are combined with students taking course CSU22013.
+This course follows on directly from CS3012 (Software Engineering) and focuses on the practical application of the various concepts and tools related to building software systems studied in third year software engineering.
+This practical application takes the form of a large “hands-on” group project that covers numerous aspects of building software systems including problem analysis, usage of development environments, project management, team management, design, implementation, testing and documentation.
+Students will take a leadership role within these groups which are combined with students taking course CS2013

 Teaching and Learning Methods